heavyai/pymapd/docs/source/usage.rst

    pip install pymapd

-If you have an NVIDIA GPU in the same machine where your pymapd code will be running, you'll want to `install cudf`_ as well if you want to return results sets into GPU memory as a cudf GPU DataFrame:
+If you have an NVIDIA GPU in the same machine where your pymapd code will be running, you'll want to `install cudf`_ as well to return results sets into GPU memory as a cudf GPU DataFrame:

 cudf via conda
 **************